All videos provided to University Communications for inclusion in the University’s YouTube channel must meet the following guidelines:

 - Provide a subtitle file.
 YouTube supports several subtitle file formats.

 - Arrange for professional captioning.
-Contact Jubin Kwon to have your video sent to a professional captioning agency.
 Professional captioning usually takes at minimum two full business days, so plan accordingly.

 For the purposes of ensuring the widest platform support and uptime, videos posted should be hosted on YouTube.
 We also have provided support for Vimeo.
 Videos posted must have Closed Captions for any dialogue in the video.
 Whenever possible, provide the same content as text and static images, as it’ll allow for more people to access the content.